fr4nk3nst1ner/ebs-pillager/Readme.md

-# EBS Pillaging Script
+# EBS Pillaging

-This script is an EC2 EBS post-exploitation script.
-It's goal is to automate the process of creating snapshots of EBS volumes, transferring them between AWS accounts if necessary, mounting them on the attacker-controlled EC2 instance, and running Trufflehog on the EBS volume's mounted snapshot.
+This is an EC2 EBS post-exploitation script.
+The end goal is to make your life a lot easier if you get admin in EC2 while on an AWS pen test and are interested in pillaging other instances' EBS volumes.
+It automates the process of creating snapshots of EBS volumes, transferring them between AWS accounts if necessary, mounting them on the attacker-controlled EC2 instance, and running Trufflehog on the EBS volume's mounted snapshot.

 ## Features
 - **Snapshot Creation**: Create snapshots of the root EBS volume of an EC2 instance.